sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 A common complaint about this approach is that it makes components too large.
 If that’s the case, it’s better to extract some parts into their own components, together with their markup, styles and logic.

-The idea of colocation also conflicts with _separation of concerns_: an outdated idea that led web developers to keep HTML, CSS, and JavaScript in separate files (and often in separate folders) for too long and made us edit three files at the same time to make even the most basic changes on web pages.
+The idea of colocation also conflicts with _separation of concerns_: an outdated idea that led web developers to keep HTML, CSS, and JavaScript in separate files (and often in separate parts of the code tree) for too long and made us edit three files at the same time to make even the most basic changes on web pages.

 I> The _change reason_ is also known as the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle): “every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.”

-T> It might be a good idea to forbid other teams to use our code unless it’s designed and marked as shared.
-The [Dependency cruiser](https://github.com/sverweij/dependency-cruiser) is a tool that could help set up such rules on a project.

 ## Sweep that ugly code under the rug